-- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: 'Housing shortage and low interest rates are driving up house prices' (15 March 2021) and 'Double-digit growth expected for Dutch house prices in 2021' (11 June 2021)
+- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: "Double-digit house price growth this year, despite increased uncertainty", March 22, 2022

-- House prices increased almost every year since the start of the recovery of the Dutch Housing Market in 2014, the period from Q4 2021 was no exception to this - The owner-occupancy rate among young adults is decreasing, that is explained by the steep increase in prices compared with modest young professionals' salaries
+- House prices increased almost every year since the start of the recovery of the Dutch Housing Market in 2014, Q1 2022 was no exception to this, although the growth is less steep when compared to 2021 - The owner-occupancy rate among young adults is decreasing, that is explained by the steep increase in prices compared with modest young professionals' salaries

-- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: 'Housing shortage and low interest rates are driving up house prices' (15 March 2021) and 'Double-digit growth expected for Dutch house prices in 2021' (11 June 2021)
+- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: "Double-digit house price growth this year, despite increased uncertainty", March 22, 2022

 - In Europe, the mortgage payment arrears have been declining over the last couple of years.
 The Netherlands has the lowest level of arrears in Europe since 2014 - There is a trend of declining public auctions since 2012 that continued during 2021.
-This decline shows both an improvement of payment behaviour, and a sign that banks supervise home-owners who have fallen in arrears more closely - As shown in the graph below, the Netherlands continues to perform well in terms of forced sales and the level of payment arrears compared to other European countries.
+This decline shows both an improvement of payment behavior, and a sign that banks supervise home-owners who have fallen in arrears more closely - As shown in the graph below, the Netherlands continues to perform well in terms of forced sales and the level of payment arrears compared to other European countries.
 Historically the Netherlands show low and stable proportions of payment arrears